-The \$69,445,000 principal amount of the County of Ocean, New Jersey (the "County") General Improvement Bonds, Series 2020A (the "General Improvement Bonds") and the \$13,165,000 General Obligation Refunding Bonds, Series 2020B (the "Refunding Bonds" and together with the General Improvement Bonds, the "Bonds") shall be issued in the form of one Bond certificate for the aggregate principal amount of Bonds of each series maturing in each year.
+The \$56,240,000 aggregate principal amount of the County of Ocean, New Jersey (the "County") General Obligation Refunding Bonds, Series 2019 (the "Bonds") shall be issued in the form of one Bond certificate for the aggregate principal amount of Bonds maturing in each year.
 When issued, the Bonds will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, ("DTC"), which will act as security depository (the "Securities Depository").
 The certificates will be on deposit with DTC.
 DTC will be responsible for maintaining a book-entry system for recording the interest of its participants or the transfers of the interest among its participants.
 The participants will be responsible for maintaining records regarding the beneficial ownership interest in the Bonds on behalf of the individual purchasers.
 Individual purchases may be made in the principal amount of \$1,000 or more through book entries made on the books and records of DTC and its participants.
 Individual purchasers of the Bonds will not receive certificates representing their beneficial ownership interest in the Bonds, but each book-entry Bond owner will receive a credit balance on the books of its nominee, and this credit balance will be confirmed by an initial transaction statement stating the details of the Bonds purchased (See "BOOK-ENTRY-ONLY TRANSFER SYSTEM FOR THE BONDS" herein).